chamilo/docker-chamilo/README.md

 docker ps
 ```

 Then start the chamilo/docker-chamilo container:

+Please note that you'll hace to customize settings before building the image, work still have to be done to hace ENV variables override all resources when docker run gets exetuted.

 ```bash
 docker run -d \